vitest-dev/vitest/docs/api/index.md

   ```

 ::: warning
-You cannot use this syntax, when using Vitest as [type checker](/guide/testing-types).
+You cannot use this syntax when using Vitest as [type checker](/guide/testing-types).
 :::

 ### describe.only